Rory80Hz/blog/micro-service-conf2014/Squirrel_NewTechnicalIdeas.md

 Be prepared to investigate further, go off and research, and answer questions in a way that stakeholders understand.

 ## As an aside
-Prefers horrible API mess vs Pub-Sub architecture
+Prefers Pub-Sub architecture vs horrible API mess...more on this some other time!

 ___